selimslab/selimslab.github.io/_NOTES/arts/design/design.md

 * [[do-one-thing-at-a-time-and-do-it-well]]

-- Design is like a mom, nobody notices when she’s around, but everybody misses her when she’s not.
+- Design is like a mom, nobody notices when she's around, but everybody misses her when she's not.
 - Its simple enough if the user can easily and intuitively grasp how it works

 * Take hints from the past

-- Don’t design for everyone.
+- Don't design for everyone.
 It makes everyone unhappy.

 * Be mindful of emotions, soothe fears, use nostalgia, give hope
 * Design can be evil [[hijacked-minds]]